davestewart/javascript-state-machine/docs/api/events.md

 Fired when a transition has been cancelled.

-Because a cancelled transition doesn't change state, listen for this event to update any connected UI, for example to stop any animation, or hide loading icons.
+Because a cancelled transition doesn't change teh StateMachine's state, listen for this event to update any already-updating UI, for example to stop any animation, or hide loading icons.